doomnuggets/Signal-Desktop-rpm/README.md

 `./update.sh` and rebuild the `rpm` package.

-## What about CentOS?

-Currently it doesn't work with CentOS due to version mismatches of npm and nodejs.
-Feel free to submit a PR which solves that issue.

 ## Why does this even exist?

 The official Repository for Signal doesn't yet contain an official `rpm` for Fedora/RHEL users.